 The three aspects of the unique human experience

-- the person - our individual characteristics and aspects of our personality;
+- the first aspect is that of the person - our individual characteristics and aspects of our personality;

-- the environment - the world around us (as in classical conditioning) and the people around us (as in social learning); and
+- the second is the environment - the world around us (as in classical conditioning) and the people around us (as in social learning); and lastly there was

 - our behaviour - the positive and negative consequences of our actions (as in operant conditioning).